 The chair of the search committee extends invitations for interviews and explains policies regarding reimbursement for interviewing expenses.
 Prior to campus interview, candidates should be directed to the Winthrop website for the following materials:

 For those candidates invited to campus for interview, the search committee chair will provide background check consent forms which are to be filled out and signed.
+The Background Check Consent Form is located on the Human Resources/Forms Online page under Employment Background Check.
 These forms are to be held by the search committee chair until decision is made as to which candidate will be extended the verbal offer.
 The form is then given to the assistant vice president for academic affairs in the Office of the Vice President for Academic Affairs.
 At the time the verbal offer is extended, the candidate is to be informed that such offer is pending a clear background check and student loan check.
 The letter of offer will not be issued without a clear background check or student loan check, or a statement inserted in the letter of offer that the appointment is extended pending receipt of a clear background check report and student loan check report.

 If an approved candidate for interview subsequently withdraws from consideration, please notify the assistant vice president for academic affairs.